-- A. All landscaping shall be installed in accordance with the requirements of this section within ninety (90) days of issuance of the landscape permit in accordance with the landscape plan approved by the department and the requirements of this section and prior to the issuance of a certificate of occupancy, certificate of completion, or final use approval. - B. All landscape material shall be installed in accordance with sound landscaping practices ANSI A-300 Best Management Practices, all parts, following all applicable Florida-Friendly Landscaping TM principles.
-All landscape materials shall be graded at least Florida Number One.
-Florida-Friendly Landscaping TM may include the use of soil amendments to increase the water holding capacity of sandy soils or improve the drainage of heavy soils, or other applicable principles or techniques.
+- A. All landscaping shall be installed in accordance with the requirements of this section within ninety (90) days of issuance of the landscape permit in accordance with the landscape plan approved by the department and the requirements of this section and prior to the issuance of a certificate of occupancy, certificate of completion, or final use approval. - B. All landscape material shall be installed in accordance with ANSI A-300 Best Management Practices, all parts, sound landscaping practices, following all applicable Florida-Friendly Landscaping TM principles. - C. All installed landscape materials shall conform to the standards for be graded at least Florida grade #1 or better Number One. according to the Florida Grades and Standards for Hursery Plants, 2021, by the Division of Plant Industry, Department of Agriculture and Consumer Services, State of Florida.

+Florida-Friendly Landscaping The may include the use of soil amendments to increase the water holding capacity of sandy soils or improve the drainage of heavy soils, or other applicable principles or techniques.
 The use of turf that does not need supplemental irrigation, such as Bahia, is encouraged.
 Alternatives to the use of turf are also encouraged, such as drought resistant shrubs and ground cover.
-Codominant (V-crotched) trees are not acceptable.
+Codominant (V-crotched) trees are not acceptable. - D. C. Unless stated otherwise, required tress trees shall be a specify designated Celass "C" or higher, as defined in the Table of Tree Classification evaluation compiled maintained by the Ddepartment.
+Existing trees which are healthy, well maintained and are in class "C" or higher may be used to meet tree planting requirements and no